Y Ty Vietnam is a border highland commune of Bat Xat district with a natural land area of 8654 ha and 11.94 km of border.

 Tips for traveling to Y Ty Vietnam.

 • Regularly monitor the weather forecast before a trip.
-In the rainy season, the road on the Northwest in general and Y Ty in particular is very prone to landslides.
+In the rainy season, the road on the Northwest in general and Y Ty, in particular, it is very prone to landslides.
 You need to know in advance to choose a safe direction.

 • Prepare a pair of boots or slippers, many sections have to go through the spillway and if you do not want to wet shoes, bring one of the two to change as needed.